darkcris1/portfolio/blogposts/how-to-run-nodejs-in-android.md

 > I recommend the latest version cause its far more stable

-After NodeJS will Successfully installed
+After NodeJS is installed

-Check the version of node to validate if the nodejs succesfullyt installed
+Check the version of node to validate if the nodejs is succesfully installed

 ```bash
 $ node -v